One Raceway: History

 The track is open to the public providing three circuits licensed by the NSW Department of Sport and Recreation, CAMS, and Motorcycling NSW Inc and Australian Karting Association Inc. Commercial "thrill rides" operate there.
 There is also a hill climb and short variations of the circuit.

 Wakefield Park is the title of a 2010 short film with Michael Fitzgerald which was filmed at the circuit.

 Having had the number of days on which it operate cut to 30 days per annum after a lengthy legal battle, the circuit closed in August 2022.
 Following this an e-petition was submitted to the New South Wales Legislative Assembly following the closure of the motorsport park which amassed 28,950 signatures upon closure on October 28, 2022, currently holding the record of the highest amount of signatures ever collected on an e-petition within NSW Government history.
 The petition was tabled in the Legislative Assembly on 8 November 2022 and later responded to by the Minister of Planning on December 13, 2022.

 The Benalla Auto Club announced Steve Shelley, owner of the Pheasant Wood Circuit located in nearby Marulan, would be purchasing the circuit in March 2023 with the new owner intending to work with the local community and Goulburn Mulwaree Council to re-open the facility.
 The acquisition was finalised on June 6, 2023.
 The circuit was renovated, and it was reopened in May 2024 as One Raceway.

-The first event to use the Shelley loop also referred to as (reverse direction or anti-clockwise) was Bluey’s Roundup hosted by Motor Events Racing on the 18th-19th of January 2025.
-Owner of the track, Steve Shelley led the cars from the grid for a rolling start with his Porsche cup race car.
+The first event to use the Shelley loop also referred to as (reverse direction or anti-clockwise) was Bluey’s Roundup hosted by Motor Events Racing on 18–19 January 2025.
+Owner of the track Steve Shelley led the cars from the grid for a rolling start with his Porsche cup race car.